 1860: Different types of gambling banned

 The Revolutionary War led to the American economy suffering.
-The attitude toward gambling had changed, as it had become associated with corruption at municipal, state, and federal levels.
+The attitude toward gambling changed as it became associated with corruption at municipal, state and federal levels.
 In 1860, the Federal Government banned many forms of legal gambling, including sports betting.
 However, horse racing was not included in the ban.

 1867: Horse racing for the elite

-In 1867, thoroughbred horses raced at the now legendary Belmont Stakes, followed by Preakness Stakes, in 1873.
-In 1875, the Kentucky Derby debuted at Churchill Downs in south Louisville, Kentucky, and these three annual events became known as the Triple Crown.
-Betting on – and attending – horse races was reserved for the elite, and it was not viewed in the same way as conventional gambling.
+In 1867, thoroughbred horses raced at the now legendary Belmont Stakes, followed by Preakness Stakes in 1873.
+In 1875 the Kentucky Derby debuted at Churchill Downs in south Louisville, Kentucky, and these three annual events became known as the Triple Crown.
+Betting on – and attending – horse races was reserved for the elite and was not viewed in the same way as conventional gambling.

 1890: A boom in horse racing

-Within 23 years, more than 300 horse-racing tracks had been built all over the US.
-This impressive number was a reflection of Americans’ favorable attitude toward betting on sport and gambling.
+Within 23 years more than 300 horse-racing tracks had been built all over the US.
+This impressive number was a reflection of Americans’ favorable attitude toward gambling and betting on sport.

 1910: Gambling is banned